 We need mechanisms to accept identifiers from different providers

 - OpenID standard enables identifiers for people that can be accepted by several service provider

 - An OpenID identifier is described as a URL

-- E.g., https://me.yahoo.com/a/.....
+- E.g., https://me.yahoo.com/a/....

-Q: Why OpenID identifier can be considered unique?
+Q: Why can an OpenID identifier be considered unique?